 Having demonstrated the microbiome changes in subjects who responded to UST treatment, we hypothesized that the microbiota could be used to monitor response to UST therapy by classifying subjects based on disease activity (36).
-We again constructed RF classification models to distinguish between subjects by UST treatment outcome based on their fecal microbiota 6 weeks after induction (6, 42).
-The study design resulted in only 75 week twenty-two stool samples from subjects induced and maintained with UST, so we focused our analysis on the 220 week 6 stool samples from subjects induced with UST.
-We were again better able to distinguish subjects in remission from subjects with active CD compared to responders from non-responders (p = 0.005; Figure 5A).
+RF classification models were again constructed to distinguish between subjects by UST treatment outcome based on their fecal microbiota 6 weeks after induction (6, 42).
+The study design resulted in only 75 stool samples collected at week 22 from subjects induced and maintained with UST, so we focused our analysis on the 220 stool samples collected at week 6 from subjects induced with UST.
+We were again better able to distinguish subjects in remission from subjects with active CD than we were able to distinguish subjects in clinical response versus non-response (p = 0.005; Figure 5A).
 Our model could classify response 6 weeks after induction using week 6 stool samples from subjects treated with UST with an AUC of 0.720 (sensitivity = 0.563, specificity = 0.812).
 For classifying subjects in remission from subjects with active CD 6 weeks after UST induction using week 6 stool samples, the model had an AUC of 0.866 (sensitivity = 0.833, specificity = 0.832).
 OTUs that were important for these classifications again included Faecalibacterium (OTU7), as well as Blautia (OTU124), Clostridium XIVa (OTU73), Ruminococcaceae (OTU53), and Roseburia (OTU12).
 These all had higher median relative abundance in subjects in remission 6 weeks after induction than those with active disease (Figure 5B).

 Discussion

-We sought to determine whether fecal microbiota can be used to identify patients who will respond to UST therapy and to gain a more detailed understanding of how UST treatment may affect the microbiota.
-We demonstrated that the microbiota could identify patients more likely to achieve remission following UST therapy, compared to clinical metadata alone, in this unique cohort.
-If this can be validated in future studies with independent cohorts, than it may lead to a clinically useful prognostic tool.
-We also found the fecal microbiota to be associated with CD severity metrics and treatment outcomes.
-Finally, we found that the microbiota of treated responders changed over time.
-These results helped further our understanding of the interaction between the human gut microbiota and CD in adult subjects with moderate-to-severe CD refractory to anti-TNF-α therapies.
+This study sought to determine whether fecal microbiota can be used to identify patients who will respond to UST therapy and to gain a more detailed understanding of how UST treatment may affect the microbiota.
+The above results demonstrated that the microbiota could identify patients more likely to achieve remission following UST therapy, compared to clinical metadata alone, in this unique cohort.
+If this can be validated in future studies with independent cohorts, then it may lead to a clinically useful prognostic tool.
+The fecal microbiota was also found to be associated with CD severity metrics and treatment outcomes.
+Finally, the microbiota of treated responders was shown to change over time.
+These results helped further the understanding of the interaction between the human gut microbiota and CD in adult subjects with moderate-to-severe CD refractory to anti-TNF-α therapies.

 The development of predictive models for disease or treatment outcome is anticipated to have a significant impact on clinical decision-making in health care (43).
-These models will help clinicians decide on the correct course of disease treatment or interventions for disease prevention with their patients.
-Additionally, patients will benefit with more individualized care that will potentially reduce adverse effects and result in faster recovery, reduce expenses from ineffective therapies, or increase quality of life by preventing disease in patients with high risk.
+These models may help clinicians decide on the correct course of disease treatment or interventions for disease prevention with their patients.
+Additionally, patients may benefit with more individualized care that may potentially reduce adverse effects and result in faster recovery, reduce expenses from ineffective therapies, or increase quality of life by preventing disease in patients at high risk.